 - Encourage him and teach him about how to face and overcome fearful situations.
 Communication with your child is imperative to conquer stress and anxiety.
 Help is available online in the form of “feelings” charts and other ways to help you recognize your child’s body language and what he’s trying to express in his actions.

 Since narcissists are notoriously selfish and typically unreliable, you have to the dependable one – so try to be consistent, but flexible in your attempt to help your kid overcome the stress and anxiety he or she may be experiencing as you deal with your narcissistic co-parent.

 Are you co-parenting with a narcissist?
 Have you seen symptoms of stress and anxiety in your children?
 How have you dealt with it?
-Share your thoughts and experiences in the comments section.
+Join our co-parenting with a narcissist support group for free, right here.

 Angela Atkinson is a Certified Life Coach and the author of more than 20 books on narcissism, narcissistic abuse recovery and related topics.
 A recognized expert on narcissism and narcissistic personality disorder who has studied and written extensively on narcissistic relationships since 2006, Atkinson was inspired to begin her work as a result of having survived toxic relationships of her own.

 Atkinson offers trauma-informed coaching and has certifications in life coaching, level 2 therapeutic model, CBT coaching, integrative wellness coaching, and NLP.
 She is a certified trauma support coach and certified family trauma professional.
 She also has a professional PTSD counseling certification.
 Her mission is to help those who have experienced the emotional and mental devastation that comes with narcissistic abuse in these incredibly toxic relationships to (re)discover their true selves, stop the gaslighting and manipulation and move forward into their genuine desires – into a life that is exactly what they choose for themselves.